spdk/spdk/scripts/perf/nvmf/README.md

   cpupower governor be set to `userspace`.
 - tuned_profile - tunedadm profile to apply on the system before starting the test.
+- irq_scripts_dir - path to scripts directory of Mellanox mlnx-tools package;
+  Used to run set_irq_affinity.sh script.
+  Default: /usr/src/local/mlnx-tools/ofed_scripts

+Optional, SPDK Initiator only:

 - adq_enable - bool; only for TCP transport.
 Configure system modules, NIC settings and create priority traffic classes for ADQ testing.
   You need an ADQ-capable NIC like Intel E810.
-- irq_scripts_dir - path to scripts directory of Mellanox mlnx-tools package;
-  Used to run set_irq_affinity.sh script.
-  Default: /usr/src/local/mlnx-tools/ofed_scripts

 ### Fio settings section